-Our dog was adopted so…totally second hand haha.
+Our dog was adopted so…totally secondhand haha.
 Adopt don’t shop!
-I believe she was about half the price of a purebred German Shepherd.
+I believe she was about a fraction of the price of a purebred German Shepherd.

 Our house is less than 20 years old but it’s by no means new construction.
-New construction these days tend to be pricier, rushed and more impersonal.
+New construction these days tend to be pricier, rushed built and impersonal.
 The build quality depends heavily on the budget of the builder.
 When we were house shopping, I told the agent I wanted something tried and true.

 Is it odd that we have these many secondhand things?
 How many secondhand things do you use every day?
 What are some weird second-hand items that you use that would raise eyebrows?